McCj19503/Bazzite-HTPC/docs/CEC_Compat.md

 <ins>**Automation Setup**</ins>

-* Confirming with the initial setup that your device is both recognized and that the CEC signals are being recognized-
+Confirming with the initial setup that your device is both recognized and that the CEC signals are being recognized-

-*
+1. Identify your working CEC commands